Dallinger/Dallinger/docs/source/dummies_node.rst

                 transmission.receive_time = timenow()
                 received_transmissions.append(transmission)

-But, if `what` is not `None`, then `receive()` tries a couple of other things.
+But, if ``what`` is not ``None``, then ``receive()`` tries a couple of other things.
 First, it sees whether its a specific Transmission.
-If it is, it makes sure that this transmission has been sent to you and that you haven't already received it.
-If this check fails the program raises an error and stops, but if it passes the transmission's status is updated and its added to the list of received transmissions.
+If it is, it makes sure that this Transmission has been sent to you and that you haven't already received it.
+If this check fails the program raises an error and stops, but if it passes the Transmission's status is updated and its added to the list of received Transmissions.
 ::

         elif isinstance(what, Transmission):